JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Materialism_is_Dead_Ghosts_are_Becoming.md

 Guess what.
 People are now trying to use the ghost-image of the real cobalt atom to see if they can bond it with another real atom in order to make a hybrid molecule having one ghost atom and one real atom.

 > There is in the mind of God a plan which embraces every creature of all his vast domains, and this plan is an eternal purpose of boundless opportunity, unlimited progress, and endless life.
-And the infinite treasures of such a matchless career are yours for the striving. ([UB 32:5.7](/en/The_Urantia_Book/32#p5_7))
+And the infinite treasures of such a matchless career are yours for the striving. (<a id="a53_275"></a>[UB 32:5.7](/en/The_Urantia_Book/32#p5_7))

 ## External links